CALL FOR PAPERS

 Reviewing Requirements

-Second, at least one author must participate in the review process, unless an exception applies (e.g., every authors is either new to the community, has insufficient experience, or is already serving in another capacity).
+Submitting to ARR comes with a reviewing requirement.
+At least one author must participate in the review process, unless an exception applies (e.g., every author is either new to the community, has insufficient experience, or is already serving in another capacity).
 Papers that do not meet this requirement, and are not covered by an exception, may be desk rejected.
-See this blog post for further information about this new (as of April 2024) requirement.
+There are of course legitimate reasons for one to suddenly be unavailable to review, and we will respect these (e.g. already serving in ARR in another capacity).

-Paper Submission and Templates
+Paper Submission Process, Criteria and Templates

 Submission is electronic, using the OpenReview.net platform.
 All long, short, and theme papers must follow the ACL Author Guidelines.
 Here are the paper submission form fields for your reference.